FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 * Secrets should never be exposed.
 For example, don’t include a client secret in a mobile application.
 * Store all access tokens securely, since they are bearer tokens and if stolen, can be misused.

-## OAuth2 is Not an Authentication Protocol
+## OAuth 2.0 is Not an Authentication Protocol

 OAuth2 is an authorization framework, not an authentication protocol.
 Your authorization policy decisions are decoupled from authentication using OAuth2.